idlalsyuja/idlalsyuja/README.md

 ##### - Red Hat System Administration II 9.0 (RH134 - 3 April 2023 - 31 Juli 2023)
 ##### - Red Hat System Administration I 9.0 (RH124 - 3 April 2023 - 31 Juli 2023)

+## Certifications

+- **Certified Network Associate (MTCNA)**: I have obtained the MTCNA certification, which demonstrates my understanding and skills in managing networks using MikroTik devices.
+- **RHSa 124: I have obtained the RHSa 124 certification**, demonstrating my understanding and skills in Red Hat operating system administration and maintenance.
+This certification covers topics such as installation, configuration, package management, and troubleshooting on Red Hat systems.
+- **RHSa 134: I have also earned the RHSa 134 certification**, showcasing my knowledge and skills in network administration on Red Hat systems.
+This certification encompasses topics such as network configuration, network service configuration, firewall management, and network security on Red Hat systems.

 ---
 ### Languages and Tools: